 Live the Life that Paddy did

-Writer’s retreat, cultural salon, museum showpiece … the charmed life of the Paddy Leigh Fermor House in the Mani is about to embark on one of its most colourful incarnations yet, as it prepares to open its storied doors as a luxury boutique hotel, writes Amanda Dardanis
+Writer’s retreat, cultural salon, museum showpiece … the charmed life of the Paddy Leigh Fermor House in the Mani is about to embark on one of its most colourful incarnations yet, as it prepares to open its storied doors as a luxury boutique hotel from June 15, writes Amanda Dardanis.

 In Greek mythology, the Elysian Fields were a land of perfect happiness that lay at the end of the Earth – a final resting place for the souls of the virtuous and the heroic.